WELCOME TO GRAYWOOD PROPERTIES

 - Parking of any vehicles on streets or thoroughfares, or parking of commercial vehicles or equipment, mobile homes, recreational vehicles, golf carts, boats and other watercraft, trailers, stored vehicles, or inoperable vehicles in places other than enclosed garages except on a temporary basis for such period of time as is reasonably necessary to load, unload, or prepare such vehicles for imminent use.
 All vehicles parked on any street or thoroughfare must have current license plates and inspection stickers and be in daily use as motor vehicles on streets and highways of the state;

 - Four wheelers or any other off road recreations vehicles are not allowed on Graywood property, streets, or common areas.
-Golf Carts must be registered with the Association and abide by the Louisiana Department of Public Safety rules.
+Golf Carts must abide by the Louisiana Department of Public Safety rules.
 All carts must be operated by a licensed driver.

 - Raising, breeding, or keeping of animals, livestock, or poultry of any kind, except that a reasonable number of dogs, cats, or other usual and common household pets may be permitted on a Unit; however, those pets which are permitted to roam free, or, in the sole discretion of the Board, make objectionable noise, endanger the health or safety of, or constitute a nuisance or inconvenience to the occupants of other Units shall be removed upon request of the Board.
 If the pet owner fails to honor such request, the Board may remove the pet, in addition to imposing such other sanctions as are authorized by the Declaration and By-Laws.
 Dog owners shall keep their dogs on a leash at all times when outside the boundaries of the unit.
 Dog waste should be picked up in the common areas and disposed in the provided waste containers.